 - Acreage (if privately owned)

-- Any Extraordinary Features (swimming pool, pole barn, etc.)
+- Any extraordinary features (swimming pool, pole barn, and so forth)

 2. Gather Tax Information

 The next step to writing a killer CMA is gathering local tax information.
 This is important for a couple of reasons.